WorldWander: Bridging Egocentric and Exocentric Worlds in Video Generation: Methodology

 \subsection{Collaborative Position Encoding}

-To distinguish input tokens across spatial and temporal dimensions, rotary position embeddings are typically integrated into attention process according to Eq.\,(\ref{eq:rope}).
+To distinguish input tokens across spatial and temporal dimensions, rotary position embeddings are typically integrated into attention process according to \cref{eq:rope}.
 Recall that our input $z^{\text{uni}}_t$ comprises both conditional and target latent.
 A straightforward approach is to treat them as a whole, uniformly encoding them along the temporal dimension.
-However, as analyzed in our ablation study, this strategy often leads to incorrect perspective correspondences.
-Empirical evidence suggests that this issue arises from the inherent positional correspondence between conditional and target latent, where uniformly encoding disrupts this correspondence and hinders effective.
-To overcome this limitation, we design a \textit{Collaborative Position Encoding} strategy for more efficient mapping between them.
+However, as analyzed in our ablation study, this strategy often leads to incorrect cross-view correspondences between egocentric and exocentric videos.
+In practice, the conditional and target latents exhibit a frame-wise alignment; uniformly encoding them disrupts this alignment, thereby hindering the learning such correspondences.
+To overcome this limitation, we design a \textit{Collaborative Position Encoding} strategy to effectively learn the positional mapping between the two latent types, with the toy examples show in \cref{fig:examples}.

-In detail, the unified latent $z^{\text{uni}}$ is first decomposed into corresponding conditional and target latents, which are then independently encoded to share the same embeddings along the temporal dimension, thereby enabling better modeling of their correspondence.
+In detail, the unified latent $z^{\text{uni}}$ is first decomposed into corresponding conditional and target latents, which are then independently encoded to share the same position embeddings along the temporal dimension.
+This strategy enforces a frame-wise positional correspondence.
 Formally, the position embeddings $\mathcal{P}^{\text{uni}}$ for two sub-tasks are formulated as follows:

 where $R$ denotes the positional encoding operation.
-Subsequently, the collaborative position embeddings $\mathcal{P}^{\text{uni}}$ are integrated into the attention process according to Eq.\,(\ref{eq:rope}), thus facilitating the interaction between different latents.
+Subsequently, the collaborative position embeddings $\mathcal{P}^{\text{uni}}$ are integrated into the attention process according to \cref{eq:rope}, thus facilitating the interaction between different latents.